jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 POSIX [echo] does not have any options.
 Use it for statiuc strings.
 Use
-[printf} when you require options.
+[printf] when you require options.
 Arbitrary rules like 'use printf for everyting' is not sound advice as it would lead to less readable code.